hannesstruss/Conductor/README.md

 ### Custom Change Handlers
 `ControllerChangeHandler` can be subclassed in order to perform different functions when changing between two `Controllers`.
 Two convenience `ControllerChangeHandler` subclasses are included to cover most basic needs: `AnimatorChangeHandler`, which will use an `Animator` object to transition between two views, and `TransitionChangeHandler`, which will use Lollipop's `Transition` framework for transitioning between views.

-### Child Controllers
+### Child Routers & Controllers
-`addChildController` can be called on a `Controller` in order to add nested `Controller`s.
-Child `Controller`s will receive all lifecycle callbacks that parents get.
+`getChildController` can be called on a `Controller` in order to get a nested `Router` into which child `Controller`s can be pushed.
+This enables creating advanced layouts, such as Master/Detail.

 ### RxJava Lifecycle
 If the RxLifecycle dependency has been added, there is an `RxController` available that can be used along with the standard [RxLifecycle library](https://github.com/trello/RxLifecycle).
 There is also a `ControllerLifecycleProvider` available if you do not wish to use this subclass.